 I do believe in there is a God the Father that created the heavens and the earth and the little ants and then universes within universes within universes.

-And yeah, and that we cling to that God and our Bibles, and yeah, we believe in our constitution and we believe in our second amendment.
+And yeah, and that we cling to that God and our Bibles.

 And yeah, I guess we're all irredeemable, deplorable people.

-You know, the people that get up every morning and we work hard and we play by the rules, we pay our taxes.
+You know, the people that get up every morning and we work hard and we play by the rules.

 The government tells us in an egg, you can't eat too many eggs.

-And and then we send our kids to school, and then we go work our 10, 12, 14 hours a day.
+And then we send our kids to school and then we go work our 10, 12, 14 hours a day.

 That's our lives.

-Hopefully, please turn on Hannity every week at nine.
+Hopefully, please turn on Hannity every week at 9.

-By the way, Trey Gowdy will be appearing tonight, nine Eastern on the Fox News Channel from London.
+By the way, Trey Gowdy will be appearing tonight, 9 Eastern on the Fox News channel from London.

-Again, this this the heart of this, it is the biggest abuse of power, corruption, scandal in the history of the United States of America.
+Again, the heart of this, it is the biggest abuse of power, corruption, scandal in the history of the United States of America.

-Or to quote Peter Strzok, that it was a hundred, should be a hundred million for Hillary votes, and zero for Donald Trump.
+Or to quote Peter Strzok, that it was 100, should be 100 million for Hillary votes and zero for Donald Trump.

 And this guy was in the middle of all of it.